countryBumpkin/CS120/08-27-18_MemoryAndDataTypes.md

 excess++; //Increment excess by one std::cout << excess << std::endl; //Prints 0

+## Variable Names ##
+There are a few key naming rules for naming variables:
+1. Variable names may not contain spaces
+2. Variable names may not start with a number
+3. Variable names may only contain letters and numbers

+   int 3_littlepigs, ex.calibur, @nonymous; // Illegal variable names
+   int h3llo, Yol0; // Legal variable names

 ## Misc Notes:
 Const Keyword: *cannot be changed after initialization*